sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/send-email-alerts.md

 ---

 Sensu event handlers are actions the Sensu backend executes on [events][1].
-This guide explains how to use the [Sensu Go Email Handler][3] asset to send notification emails.
+This guide explains how to use the [Sensu Go Email Handler][3] dynamic runtime asset to send notification emails.

 When you are using Sensu in production, events will come from a check or metric you configure.
 For this guide, you will create an ad hoc event that you can trigger manually to test your email handler.